Bobby Locke: Playing attributes

 Locke built his success around his outstanding putting ability, coining the phrase "You drive for show, but putt for dough."
 Wearing his trademark knickerbockers, white shoes, and stockings, Locke played the game at a slow and deliberate pace, perhaps another reason that American pros were annoyed with him.
 On the greens, Locke was a bona fide genius, using a very unusual putting style (he would bring the putter back far to the inside on the backstroke, then virtually "trap" the ball with a hooded, closed clubface on the forward stroke, imparting a tremendous amount of overspin), and a great eye for reading breaks, to put on veritable putting clinics every time he played.
 Locke believed he could put spin on putts (similar to full-swing shots) and make them "hook" and "slice", and used his unorthodox technique to great success.

 Locke was not particularly long from the tee, but placed great emphasis on accuracy in hitting fairways and greens; he employed an extreme right-to-left ball flight (one that bordered on a hook) on nearly every full shot.

 Australian contemporary pro Jim Ferrier, who played the U.S. Tour during the late 1940s with Locke, described Locke's putting method as being designed to overcome the very heavy grain present on many Bermuda-grass greens of that era, particularly in warm-climate regions such as South Africa and the southern United States.
 In these regions, greens had to be constructed during that era using Bermuda-grass turf in order to survive the extreme summer heat; turfgrass research eventually developed a wider variety of strains which could be used.
 Locke's putting method allowed the ball to glide on top of the grass without being affected very much by the grain.
 Ferrier explained that Locke had apparently learned the technique from an Englishman in Egypt, while he was stationed there during World War II.
-Locke had in fact learned the technique from Walter Hagen during the "Haigs" tour of South Africa with Joe Kirkwood in 1938.
+Locke had in fact learned the technique from Walter Hagen during the "Haigs" tour of South Africa with Joe Kirkwood Sr. in 1938.

+Military service

+Locke served in the South African Air Force during World War II.
+His Official War Record is held at the South African Department of Defence archives under his Service No: 103940.
+Those records show that he first trained as a pilot and later a pilot instructor.
+He was deployed to the Middle East from December 1944 to May 1945, and then to Italy, post VE Day, on transport duties until August 1945.
+He was honourably discharged in October 1945 having attained the rank of 2nd Lieutenant.
+He received the Italy Star and 1939-45 War Medal/Africa Service Medal.